joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/03/02/science/insect-poop-soil.html?searchResultPosition=6

 **U.N.
 General Assembly Votes to Condemn Russia for Ukraine Attacks**\
 `The U.N.
-General Assembly has adopted a resolution to condemn Russia’s invasion of Ukraine, with 141 countries voting in favor, five voting against and 35 abstaining.`\
+General Assembly has adopted a resolution to condemn Russia’s invasion of Ukraine, with the support of 141 countries.
+Russia and four other countries opposed the measure, and 34 abstained.`\
 https://nytimes.com/video/world/europe/100000008235859/ukraine-russia-un-vote.html?searchResultPosition=7

 **Reimagining Art, One Threesome at a Time**\